ogradyc01/GoldenCheetah/UG_Glossary.md

 `Relative intensity` : This is how your xPower relates to your FTP.
 When xPower = FTP, the intensity is 1.

-`BikeScore` :  A quantification of the training session that takes into account the duration and intensity of the training based on the power data.
+`BikeScore` :  A quantification of the training session that takes into account the duration and intensity of the training (it's based on the power data).
 It's intended to estimate the training load and physiological stress created by that session.
 See TSS, Trimp.

 `TriScore` : a combined stress score computed according to sport: BikeScore for cycling, GOVSS for running and SwimScore for swimming.